 The project bike was equipped with Pro Taper bars, grips and sprockets, a chain and throttle tube, and MSR Volant wheels.
 Jack runs a Hammerhead shift lever and Hammerhead case savers, as well as an ARC clutch lever, Braking rear rotor, K&N Filter and DR.D hour meter.

 Nothing is ever easy.
 Jack had to fabricate the wheel spacers, axles and knee plate (to separate his leg from the radiator).
 The throttle cable guide, shorter rear brake lever and steering stops were also custom made.
 Fontana Radiators does a lot of custom jobs for dirt trackers, and that’s where Jack went.
 The radiator hoses were from PWR.
 The footpegs were moved to suit Jack.
 The rear brake master cylinder was modified so that the return spring was on the master cylinder itself.
 Even the tires were customized.
-Jack sipes Maxxis tires from sponsor MTA.
+Jack cut sipes in the Maxxis tires.
 Through testing and tips, he has figured out a secret sniping method that he swears by.

 TEST RIDE: GET THE ITCH TO PITCH

 First and foremost, the MXA wrecking crew had never ridden a flat tracker.
 So, when Jack pulled up to the Perris Flat Track (right next to Perris Raceway), we had our doubts.
 Jack is friends with track owner Freddy Edwards, who is eager to introduce new people to dirt track.
 Perris Flat Track holds practice and races regularly, but we got the well-prepped track to ourselves.